stepankouba/larch/app/_design/technical_design.md

+# ES6 usage
+front end app tries to avoid using Babeljs polyfill, so that we can simplify the code after browserify.
+Polyfill adds some 800kB to the code.
+Therefore for ... of iterations should not be used.

+On the other hand CLI may use them, since there is no requirements for code simplification.

 # app architecture without angularjs
 Viewer
 - components and views dispatch actions
 - register event handlers to re